The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 For simplicity, we will strictly concentrate our analysis on stationary black holes.
-Since the Kerr/CFT correspondence and its extensions are only concerned with the region close to the horizon, one could only require that the near-horizon region is stationary while radiation would be allowed far enough from the horizon.
-Such a situation could be treated in the framework of isolated horizons \cite{Ashtekar:1998sp,Ashtekar:2000sz} (see \cite{Ashtekar:2004cn} for a review).
+Since we are concerned with the region close to the horizon, one could only require that the near-horizon region is stationary, while radiation would be allowed far enough from the horizon.
+Such a situation could be treated in the framework of isolated horizons~\cite{Ashtekar:1998sp,Ashtekar:2000sz} (see~\cite{Ashtekar:2004cn} for a review).
 However, for our purposes, it will be sufficient and much simpler to assume stationarity everywhere.
-We expect that all results derived in this review could be generalized for isolated horizons (see \cite{Wu:2009di} for results along these lines).
+We expect that all results derived in this review could be generalized for isolated horizons (see~\cite{Wu:2009di} for results along these lines).

-Many theorems have been derived that characterize the generic properties of four-dimensional stationary black holes that admit an asymptotically timelike Killing vector.
-First, they have one additional axial Killing vector -- they are axisymmetric --\epubtkFootnote{That has been proved for any non-extremal black hole in $d=4$ Einstein gravity coupled to any matter obeying the weak energy condition with hyperbolic equations of motion and asymptotically flat boundary conditions \cite{Hawking:1971vc,HawkingEllis,Sudarsky:1992ty,Chrusciel:1993cv,Friedrich:1998wq}.
-The proof has been extended to extremal black holes, to higher dimensions and to anti-de Sitter asymptotics in \cite{Hollands:2006rj,Hollands:2008wn,Chrusciel:2008js}.} and their event horizon is a Killing horizon\epubtkFootnote{The original proofs were limited to non-extremal black holes which have a bifurcation surface \cite{Carter1973,HawkingEllis}.
-The proof for extremal black holes can now be found in \cite{Hollands:2008wn}.}.
-In asymptotically flat spacetimes, black holes have spherical topology \cite{HawkingEllis}.
+Many theorems have been derived that characterize the generic properties of four-dimensional stationary black holes that admit an asymptotically-timelike Killing vector.
+First, they have one additional axial Killing vector -- they are axisymmetric\epubtkFootnote{``Stationarity implies axisymmetry'' has been proven for any non-extremal black hole in $d=4$ Einstein gravity coupled to any matter obeying the weak energy condition with hyperbolic equations of motion and asymptotically-flat boundary conditions~\cite{Hawking:1971vc,HawkingEllis,Sudarsky:1992ty,Chrusciel:1993cv,Friedrich:1998wq}.
+The proof has been extended to extremal black holes, to higher dimensions and to anti-de~Sitter asymptotics in~\cite{Hollands:2006rj,Hollands:2008wn,Chrusciel:2008js}.} -- and their event horizon is a Killing horizon\epubtkFootnote{The original proofs were limited to non-extremal black holes, which have a bifurcation surface~\cite{Carter1973,HawkingEllis}.
+The proof for extremal black holes can now be found in~\cite{Hollands:2008wn}.}.
+In asymptotically-flat spacetimes, black holes have spherical topology~\cite{HawkingEllis}.